Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Baby~** This is my 35th blog.
 It is for my love~

-It's like everything you say is a sweet revelation.
+"It's like everything you say is a sweet revelation.
 I really really really really really really like you.
-And I want you, do you want me, do you want me, too?
+And I want you, do you want me, do you want me, too?"                                     ----摘自《I Really Like You》
-<br>Good night my darling~ (~^_^~)
+<br>亲爱的,晚安~ <!--Good night my darling~ --> (~^_^~)

 ---
 <p id = "Day_36"></p>